Tried to run Gemma 4 locally at its limit (31b q8) on M1 Max 64GB

 Attempting gemma4:31b-it-q8_0 → Failed

-Next, I tried to run the largest model possible on my machine.
+Next, I tried running the largest model my machine could handle.

-gemma4:31b-it-q8_0 is a 34GB model with a context window of 256K tokens.
-With 64GB of RAM, I thought it would be sufficient... but it nearly froze.
-It was taking over a minute to process a single token.
+gemma4:31b-it-q8_0 is a 34GB model with a 256K token context window.
+With 64GB of RAM, it should work fine... or so I thought, but it nearly froze.
+It was taking over a minute to process just one token.

 failure

-After investigating, I discovered that macOS automatically limits Apple Silicon GPU VRAM to approximately 75% of physical RAM.
-This means that on a 64GB machine, the GPU can only use about 48GB.
-This wasn't enough to fit both the 34GB model and the KV cache for 256K tokens.
+After investigating, I discovered that macOS automatically limits Apple Silicon GPU VRAM to about 75% of physical RAM.
+This means even on a 64GB machine, the GPU can only use about 48GB.
+Not enough for the 34GB model plus the KV cache for 256K tokens.

-However, I was eventually successful in running it using the steps described later.
+However, I eventually got it working with the steps I'll describe later.
 First, let's try a more compressed model (Q4).

 ollama run gemma4:31b-it-q4_K_M --verbose